How many Canada-Japan Co-op Program students can a company hire at one time?

 *10% of companies offer all or half of the airfare costs – This is optional

-Note: Most employers provide the student with 5 days of paid leave during an eight month work term/internship, and up to 10 days of paid leave for an 11 month work term/internship.
-Company provisions are different and students cannot expect the same offering as their fellow participating students.
+Note: Most employers provide the student with 5 days of paid leave during an eight month work term, and up to 10 days of paid leave for an 11-month work term.
 In most cases, the company will decide when a student is able to take vacation i.e. during Oshogatsu, Golden Week, or Obon.
-It is generally the case the sick days are deducted from vacation days.
+It is generally the case that sick days are deducted from vacation days.

 Guidelines for Visa Application: